brodo/OIL/README.md

     -(Book*)initWithTitle:(NSString*)theTitle andAuthor:(Author*)theAuthor;
     @end

 The class 'Book' depends on 'Author'.
-In order to let OIL create both the book and the author with their designated initializers, you need to call OIL in the initialisation code like this:
+In order to let OIL create both the book and the author with their designated initializers, you need to call OIL in the initialization code like this:

     //Set up an OILConteainer
     OILContainer* myContainer = [[OILContainer alloc] init];